Space opera

-Space opera is a subgenre of science fiction that emphasizes space warfare, with use of melodramatic, risk-taking space adventures, relationships, and chivalric romance.
-Set mainly or entirely in outer space, it features technological and social advancements (or lack thereof) in faster-than-light travel, futuristic weapons, and sophisticated technology, on a backdrop of galactic empires and interstellar wars with fictional aliens, often in fictional galaxies.
-The term has no relation to opera music, but is instead a play on the terms "soap opera", a melodramatic television series, and "horse opera", which was coined during the 1930s to indicate a clichéd and formulaic Western film.
-Space operas emerged in the 1930s and continue to be produced in literature, film, comics, television, video games and board games.
+Space opera is a subgenre of science fiction that emphasizes outer space adventures set in a universe in which faster-than-light travel has become common.
+The plots often play out against a backdrop of space warfare, alien civilizations and galactic empires.
+The sub-genre is sometimes thought of as a futuristic homage to earlier adventure sagas, such as those found in mythology and chivalric romance.

+The term does not refer to opera music, but instead originally referred to the melodrama, scope, and formulaic stories of operas, much as used in "soap opera", a melodramatic domestic drama, and "horse opera", a 1930s phrase for a clichéd and formulaic Western film.
+Prototypes of space opera emerged in the early twentieth century, and the genre today enjoys great popularity in literature, film, comics, television, video games and board games.

-An early film which was based on space-opera comic strips was Flash Gordon (1936), created by Alex Raymond.
-Perry Rhodan (1961–) is the most successful space opera book series ever written.
-The Star Trek TV series (1966–) by Gene Roddenberry and the Star Wars films (1977–) by George Lucas brought a great deal of attention to the sub-genre.
-After the convention-breaking "new wave", followed by the enormous success of the franchises, space opera became once again a critically acceptable sub-genre.
-Throughout 1982–2002, the Hugo Award for Best Novel was often given to a space opera nominee.
+An early serial film which was based on space opera comic strips was Flash Gordon (1936), created by Alex Raymond.
+Perry Rhodan (1961–), a German franchise by multiple authors, is one of the most successful space opera book series.
+The Star Trek TV and film series (1966–) created by Gene Roddenberry, the Star Wars films (1977–) created by George Lucas, and the long-running British television series Doctor Who (1963-) have brought a great deal of attention to the sub-genre.
+A wave of "new space opera" works starting in the 1970s, in conjunction with the enormous success of the media franchises, helped space opera to become a critically acceptable sub-genre.
+From 1982 to 2002, the Hugo Award for Best Novel was often given to a space opera nominee.